NexTre-dev/retro-gadgets-docs/examples/segment-display.md

 <img src="../assets/examples/segment-display/gadget-opened.png" width="200">
 <img src="../assets/examples/segment-display/gadget-buttons.png" width="200">

-Now flip the board and go to the misc drawer, scroll up and you should find a "CPUs" section.
+Now flip the board and go to the misc drawer, scroll up and you should find the "CPUs" section.
 Pick a CPU and place that on your gadget, this will allow us to [program](#programming-your-gadget) our gadget later.

 <img src="../assets/examples/segment-display/gadget-cpu.png" width="400">